status-im/react-native-desktop-qt/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a reproducible bug or regression in the core React Native library.
+about: Report a reproducible bug or regression in `react-native-desktop`
 ---

 <!-- Requirements: please go through this checklist before opening a new issue -->